 Speaking of software bundling, KEYZY helps you with bundle management as well.
 Only via a serial number you distribute, your customer can activate numerous products that are bundled up together.
 Combine your software products as you wish and resort to KEYZY's painless solutions whilst managing them.

 The success of your company runs in parallel with how thoroughly segmented your customers are.
 By this way, you develop a deeper understanding of who they really are and what they expect from your service or product.
 Once you detect them, advance in areas that they are in need of.
 Prioritizing the customers and their needs will provide your company the impetus for organic and exponential growth, which in the long term results in higher sales.

 #7: Offer Free-Trials

 With the latest feature of KEYZY, rolling out subscription and trial licenses, you can now assign Start and End Dates to your software product.
-Your licenses can now be activated by your users anytime they want so that their trial period does not go to waste, especially once they actually make the purchase.
+Your licenses can now be activated by the user anytime they want.
+So that the user's trial period does not go to waste, especially, once they actually make the purchase.

 How is your experience with sales and marketing as a software vendor so far?
 We would love to hear about it and any questions you have in the comments!